-First, set the time range to ‘All time’ then check just the ‘Cached images and files’ box.
-Next, click the ‘Clear data’ button.
+First, set the time range to ‘All time’, then check just the ‘Cached images and files’ box.
+Next, you need to click the ‘Clear data’ button.

 Now, try the website again.
 If it still shows the error message DNS_PROBE_FINISHED_NXDOMAIN, simply try the next solution.